Speak to a pharmacist and get help and support on new medication you have been given.

 We can help you understand more about your medication, how to take it and how to manage any side effects.
 We can also help with any questions you might have.
 This will allow you to take back control of your health and get the most out of taking your medicine

-Visit your local Whitworth’s Pharmacy to find out about this free service.
+Visit your local Whitworth’s Pharmacy to find out about this NHS-funded service.

-The New Medication Service is a free NHS service.
+The New Medication Service is an NHS-funded service.
 It gives you the early help and support you need when you have just been prescribed a medicine by letting you sit down and have a private chat with one of our friendly pharmacists.

 It is the perfect time to ask any questions about your medicine that you forgot to ask your doctor so you can get the most from your medicine and manage any side effects.